flojoy-ai/docs/docs/tutorial/LabJackU3.md

-#LABJACKU3 - Temperature Measurement
+# LABJACKU3 - Temperature Measurement

-- This is a tutorial for using the node called LabJAck u3 in order to measure temperature with  temperature sensors (Lm34 Caz/Nopb)
+- This is a tutorial for the node called LABJACKU3 in order to record temperature measurements.

- ##Hardware required
+ ## Hardware required
 - A LabJack U3 LV daq
 - N temperature sensors (This tutorial will present connections with LM34Caz/Nopb : https://www.digikey.com/en/products/detail/texas-instruments/LM34CAZ-NOPB/117873)
 - Connections cables (USB, Electronic cables)

-##Software required
+## Software required
 - Flojoy software running (Go to the page -- Getting started/Installation)
 - Exodriver for the LabJackU3 device and their requirements follow the guideline from : (https://labjack.com/pages/support?doc=/software-driver/installer-downloads/exodriver/)

-##Connection
+## Connection

 -Connect the LABJACKU3 Device to your computer with an USB cable.
 -Connect the temperature sensor to the Labjacku3 device :